-How to illustrate a children's book: Getting started
+How to illustrate a children's book: 6 tips for getting started

-I look at lots of reference when I’m working on a book.
-Inspiration might spring from a trip to a national park, a wildlife documentary, a film, or other illustrators’ and artists’ work.
+If you're wondering how to get started, Field suggests illustrators look at lots of references when figuring out how to illustrate a children's book.
+Inspiration could spring from anywhere, from a trip to a national park to a wildlife documentary, a film, or other illustrators’ and artists’ work.

 02. Mix analogue and digital

-I have a 2017 MacBook Pro 15-inch connected to an LG 27UD88 monitor.
-I also use a Wacom Intuos5 Pro tablet.
-I use Photoshop for all of my final digital artwork and use a lot of Kyle T Webster’s brilliant Photoshop brushes – varying the opacity and flow to create different textures.
+Field's second tip on how to illustrate a children's book is to mix analogue and digital creation.
+Field himself works on a MacBook Pro connected to an LG monitor, and he also uses a Wacom Intuos Pro tablet.
+He uses Photoshop for his final digital artwork, and uses a lot of Kyle T Webster’s brilliant Photoshop brushes (opens in new tab) – varying the opacity and flow to create different textures.

 03. Map the story

-The Squirrels Who Squabbled by Rachel Bright is about two squirrel characters, who are intent on having the last pine cone of the season; each will do anything to get it.
+The Squirrels Who Squabbled (opens in new tab) by Rachel Bright is about two squirrel characters, who are intent on claiming the last pine cone of the season.
+Each will do anything to get it.
 Cyril, our ‘hero’ character has partied his way through the season and has no food left.
 Bruce the ‘anti hero’ has planned ahead and has a mountain of bounty for the winter, but still feels he must have the last pine cone.

 04. Create thumbnails

-Once I’ve built up a collection of thumbnails, I’ll then drop the best ones into InDesign with the text, so I can get more of an idea of how the book is flowing.
-Once I’m happy, I’ll share this document with the team for feedback.
+Once Field's built up a collection of thumbnails, he'll drop the best ones into InDesign with the text, so he can get more of an idea of how the book is flowing.
+Once he's happy, he'’ll share the document with the team for feedback.

 05. Make roughs

-Once we’re all happy with the thumbnails, I work them up to roughs, again working in pencil and paper.
-I then start introducing colour in photoshop. it’s at this stage that I start to get more of a feel of the finished book.
+When everyone's happy with the thumbnails, Field will work them up to roughs, again working in pencil and paper.
+He'll then start introducing colour in photoshop.
+It’s at this stage that he starts to get more of a feel of the finished book.

-This spread in the book (see the gallery below) is a turning point in the story.
-My art director Grahame Lyus suggested we make it a vertical spread, to make it work better with the action and better suggest the turn of events to come for the characters.
+Always look for new ways or new approaches to how to illustrate a children's book.
+This is what helps you develop as an illustrator and avoid settling into a single fixed approach.
+In The Squirrels That Squabbled, there's a spread in the book (see the gallery above) that marks a turning point in the story.
+Field's art director Grahame Lyus (opens in new tab) suggested making it a vertical spread, so it would work better with the action and better suggest the turn of events to come.